nickbrandt/GitLab/doc/integration/jira/dvcs.md

 ## Configure Jira for DVCS

-If you use Jira Cloud and GitLab.com, use the [GitLab for Jira app](connect-app.md) unless you specifically need the DVCS Connector.
+If you use Jira Cloud, use the [GitLab for Jira app](connect-app.md) unless you specifically need the DVCS Connector.

 Configure this connection when you want to import all GitLab commits and branches,